 We do not want to finish without reminding you that trading with CFDs possess very high risks.
 Know that we have pointed this out, we can move forward.
 We have now reached the end of the review, and we believe this is the right time to review the factors that we believe are most important.
 We believe that Admiral Markets has an acceptable quality for trading.
 Operations are not expensive and security seems to be high.
 Despite the above, we believe it is a good idea to take a look at another high-quality broker such as Plus500.

 If you want to learn more about Plus500, we can share with you that it complies with the regulations and their spreads are well adjusted.
 In addition, it is becoming famous, aside from sponsoring the Atlético de Madrid in 2019 given their zero dealing commissions.
-If you want to register for Plus500 without dealing commissions, click this link (CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-Between 74-89% of retail investor accounts lose money when trading CFDs.
+If you want to register for Plus500 without dealing commissions, click this link (80.6% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you can afford to take the high risk of losing your money).